UWrc/UWrc.github.io/docs/storage/kopah.md

 Starting in Fall 2024, we will be offering our self-hosted, on-premises S3-compatible object storage called KOPAH.

-**S3 storage** is a user-friendly solution for securely storing and managing large amounts of data, whether for personal use or research computing.
-It works like an online storage locker where you can files of any size, accessible from anywhere with an internet connection.
+**S3 storage** is a solution for securely storing and managing large amounts of data, whether for personal use or research computing.
+It works like an online storage locker where you store can files of any size, accessible from anywhere with an internet connection.
 For researchers and those involved in data-driven studies, it provides a reliable and scalable platform to store, access, and analyze large datasets, supporting high-performance computing tasks and complex workflows.

-S3 uses **buckets** as containers to store data, where each bucket can hold an unlimited number of **objects**, which are the actual files or data you store.
+S3 uses **buckets** as containers to store data, where each bucket can hold 100,000,000 **objects**, which are the actual files or data you store.
 Each object within a bucket is identified by a unique key, making it easy to organize and retrieve your data efficiently.
 Public links can be generated for KOPAH objects so that users can share buckets and objects with collaborators.

 ## KOPAH Accounts
 KOPAH storage accounts can be requested by sending an email to help@uw.edu with "KOPAH" in the subject line.
 Opening a KOPAH storage account required a valid UW Budget and Worktag.